 What are the value-add activities that you do for the organization?
 To qualify as a value-add activity, the task or process step should be examined against the following three questions:

 1) Does the process step physically change something about the information you are developing for the organization?
-Moving information from one place to another, transcribing, filing and other work that does not change anything does not qualify as value add.
+Moving information from one place to another, transcribing, filing and other work that does not change anything does not qualify as a value-add.

 3) Is the step some form of rework or redundant inspection?
 If the task or process step is not done right the first time, it is not value add.
 Or, if the step is a form of a double check because you can’t trust the sources of information or must look for errors, it is not a